A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsection{Retriever}

 The goal of the retriever is to find a set of evidence to induce the QA answer.
-Basically, it works by ranking all the evidence candidates (e.g., a cell in a table, a sentence from a passage) according to their relevance to the question.

 Some HybridQA systems~\cite{eisenschlos-etal-2021-mate,chen-etal-2020-hybridqa,kumar2021multi,sun2022iterative} directly employ the two-stage retrieval methods from open-domain QA task (i.e., classic QA).
 They first adopt TF-IDF or BM25 \cite{robertson2009probabilistic} to filter out a fixed number of data~\ti{(coarse-grained ranking)}, then employ PLM to calculate the relevancy between the question and the filtered evidence~\cite{zhu2021retrieving}~\ti{(fine-grained ranking)}.
-The number of the retrieval data in the first stage is a hyper-parameter \cite{chen2021open,zhong-etal-2022-reasoning,chen-etal-2020-hybridqa,li-etal-2021-dual}, which influences the trade-off between effectiveness and efficiency of retrieval.
-For tabular evidence, they simply flatten the tables into the text \ti{(a.k.a table linearization)} and then employ the above method.
+The number of retrieval data in the first stage influences the trade-off between effectiveness and efficiency of retrieval \cite{chen2021open,zhong-etal-2022-reasoning,chen-etal-2020-hybridqa}.

 Besides these general retrievers that are directly inherited from the classic QA, many works advance the retriever to be HybridQA-specific for handling heterogeneous evidence.
 For instance, we could leverage \ti{(1)} the relations between textual and tabular evidence and \ti{(2)} the tabular operation results just like SQL aggregate functions.
 In the following, we classify the current HybridQA retrievers from two aspects: \ti{(1)} the relations of the textual and tabular evidence, including Individually, Jointly and \ti{(2)} the table retrieval granularity, including Cell-Based, Row-Based, and Table-Based.
 The classification of retrievers about these two category methods is summarized in Table~\ref{tab:retriever}.
 Finally, we make a comparison of different types of retrievers.